 If we terminate Dr. Shacham's employment without cause or if Dr. Shacham terminates her employment for good reason, in either case, prior to a change of control, we will be required to pay as severance to Dr. Shacham her base salary for nine months.
-If we terminate Dr. Shacham's employment without cause or if Dr. Shacham terminates her employment for good reason, in either case, after a change of control, we will be required to pay as severance to Dr. Shacham her base salary for nine months.
-If we terminate Dr. Shacham terminates her employment for good reason, in either case, after a change of control, we will be required to pay as severance to Dr. Shacham her base salary for 12 months.
+If we terminate Dr. Shacham's employment without cause or if Dr. Shacham terminates her employment for good reason, in either case, after a change of control, we will be required to pay as severance to Dr. Shacham her base salary for 12 months.
 If Dr. Shacham elects to continue her and her eligible dependents' participation in our medical and dental benefit plans pursuant to COBRA, we will pay the monthly premium to continue such coverage during the applicable severance period.

 If we terminate Mr. Primiano's employment without cause or if Mr. Primiano terminates his employment for good reason, in either case, prior to a change of control, we will be required to pay as severance to Mr. Primiano his base salary for six months.
-If we terminate Mr. Primiano's employment without cause, or if Mr. Primiano resigns for good reason, in either case, within one year following a change of control, we will be required to pay as severance to Mr. Primiano elects to continue his and his eligible dependents' participation in the company's medical and dental benefit plans pursuant to COBRA, the company will pay the monthly premium to continue such coverage during the applicable severance period.
+If we terminate Mr. Primiano's employment without cause, or if Mr. Primiano resigns for good reason, in either case, within one year following a change of control, we will be required to pay as severance to Mr. Primiano his base compensation for 12 months.
+If Mr. Primiano elects to continue his and his eligible dependents' participation in the company's medical and dental benefit plans pursuant to COBRA, the company will pay the monthly premium to continue such coverage during the applicable severance period.

 If we terminate Mr. Varadan's employment without cause or if Mr. Varadan terminates his employment for good reason, in either case, prior to a change of control, we will be required to pay as severance to Mr. Varadan his base salary for six months.
-If we terminate Mr. Varadan's employment without cause, or if Mr. Varadan resigns for good reason, in either case, within one year following a change of control, we will be required to pay as severance to Mr. Varadan elects to continue his and his eligible dependents' participation in the company's medical and dental benefit plans pursuant to COBRA, the company will pay the monthly premium to continue such coverage during the applicable severance period.
+If we terminate Mr. Varadan's employment without cause, or if Mr. Varadan resigns for good reason, in either case, within one year following a change of control, we will be required to pay as severance to Mr. Varadan his base compensation for 12 months.
+If Mr. Varadan elects to continue his and his eligible dependents' participation in the company's medical and dental benefit plans pursuant to COBRA, the company will pay the monthly premium to continue such coverage during the applicable severance period.

 If we terminate Mr. Falvey's employment without cause or if Mr. Falvey terminates his employment for good reason, in either case, prior to a change of control, we will be required to pay as severance to Mr. Falvey his base salary for six months.
-If we terminate Mr. Falvey's employment without cause, or if Mr. Falvey resigns for good reason, in either case, within one year following a change of control, we will be required to pay as severance to Mr. Falvey elects to continue his and his eligible dependents' participation in the company's medical and dental benefit plans pursuant to COBRA, the company will pay the monthly premium to continue such coverage during the applicable severance period.
+If we terminate Mr. Falvey's employment without cause, or if Mr. Falvey resigns for good reason, in either case, within one year following a change of control, we will be required to pay as severance to Mr. Falvey his base compensation for 12 months.
+If Mr. Falvey elects to continue his and his eligible dependents' participation in the company's medical and dental benefit plans pursuant to COBRA, the company will pay the monthly premium to continue such coverage during the applicable severance period.
 On January 17, 2019, Michael Falvey resigned as Executive Vice President, Chief Financial Officer and Treasurer of the company effective January 18, 2019.
 Mr. Falvey had previously notified us of his intention to resign.
 In connection with his resignation, our compensation committee approved, and we entered into a separation agreement and a consulting agreement with Mr. Falvey.
 For additional information see "-Separation Arrangements with Michael Falvey."